lordmulder/Replace/README.txt

-  -e  Enable interpretation of backslash escape sequences in all parameters -f  Force immediate flushing of file buffers (may degrade performance) -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -y  Try to overwrite read-only files; i.e. clears the read-only flag -d  Dry run; do not actually replace occurrences of '<needle>' -v  Enable verbose mode; print additional diagnostic information to STDERR
+  -e  Enable interpretation of backslash escape sequences in all parameters -f  Force immediate flushing of file buffers (may degrade performance) -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -g  Enable globbing; the wildcard '?' matches any character except CR/LF -l  With globbing enabled, make the wildcard character match CR and LF too -y  Try to overwrite read-only files; i.e. clears the read-only flag -d  Dry run; do not actually replace occurrences of '<needle>' -v  Enable verbose mode; print additional diagnostic information to STDERR